 Meet the Teachers

 Eloise Michael, Director of StudiesBank Street College of Education in New York City in 1998.
 She has an undergraduate degree in math from Bard College and also loves poetry.
 Eloise taught in the public school system before coming to Four Winds in 2007.

 At Four Winds, Eloise leads daily poetry and writing in the mornings and once each bi-weekly she leads a morning group focused on interpersonal and social skills.
-She helps students with all academic work during the morning work period.
+She helps students with their academic work during the morning work period.
 She also plans and teaches the science experiments and discussions in the afternoons.
 Click here to contact Eloise with questions regarding admissions or other administrative matters.

 Becca Lipton, TeacherUniversity of Massachusetts Amherst in 2014.
 She teaches private music lessons and used to teach in the public school system before coming to Four Winds in 2015.

 At Four Winds, Becca helps students with academic work during the morning work period, and leads humanities discussions in the afternoons.
-She also manages the school's Facebook and instagram pages, as well as this website.
-You may contact her by sending Four Winds a message via Facebook.
+She also manages the school's Facebook as well as this website.
+You may contact her by sending Four Winds School a message via Facebook.